NobodySpecial256/qusbkill/README.md

 - To view qusbkill's logs, run `uk log`
 - To delete qusbkill's logs, run `uk rm-log`
 - You can also queue multiple commands.
 For example, `uk start status` will start qusbkill, then show the status to make sure it's actually running

+### Debugging

+If `qusbkill` shuts down the system, the event will be logged to `/var/log/qusbkill.log` in dom0

+The following tips may be useful for debugging:

+- `qusbkill` queries the list of expected USB devices when it starts.
+Restarting the service or rebooting the system will cause it to retrieve a new list of expected devices.
+Expected devices are not saved or remembered across reboots

+### Preventing unexpected shutdowns

+To reduce the likelihood of usbkill unexpectedly powering off the system, stop the `qusbkill` service before inserting or removing USB devices, and before stopping or restarting the UsbVM.
+If restarting the UsbVM, wait until the UsbVM is fully started before starting the `qusbkill` service

 ### How to copy files to dom0